chinmayhegde/fodl/_posts/2022-01-14-optimization02.md

 Several remarks are pertinent at this point:

-* ODEs of this nature can be solved in closed form.
+* Linear ODEs of this nature can be solved in closed form.
 If $r = y-u$ is the "residual" then the equation becomes:

     $$
     \frac{dr}{dt} = - H r